jharrop1/Customizable-Animation-Project/resources/README.txt

 Move, Recolor, Resize: concrete inheriting classes

 The model also keeps track of changes which each get starting attributes, ending attributes, start time, end time, a type, and a label and ID's for the shape that the change they are associated with (both are there for the sake of flexibility for the controller).
 While individual concrete classes, like Move, change only a particular type of attribute, Point2D in the case of Move, AbstractChange handles common attributes, like timestamps, ID, label, a type (which gets set in the concrete classes via a "super" call).
 These changes keep record of what change is supposed to occur, and over what time period, helping the model to generate appropriate copies of existing shapes at the appropriate times.

 note: enum classes are not shown in the UML diagrams (types of changes and shapes are enumerated)

-* * * * *
+---

 ### View

 The scheme for the view has one interface that designates the behaviors for three implementing concrete classes: SVGView, TextView, and VisualView.
 The SVGView and TextView both generate a text file, with the SVGView being formatted specifically to meet SVG requirements so that it can render the animation.
 TextView simply generates a readable description of the animation.
 The VisualView generates a JFrame with a "canvas" panel component on which Graphics2D can be painted and repainted at particular ticks as the animation runs.
 The VisualView takes the model (like each other view) and uniquely converts "tweened" shapes at the current tick to graphics.
 Each view has an enum type and can run (IView specifies other behaviors but these are not functionally universal in their implementation).

 In the main EasyAnimator class that takes the command line arguments for the animation, the arguments are parsed and then used to build a model and other simple parameters needed for the views.
 These parameters are passed to the ViewMaker that can generate the appropriate view type given these inputs.
 If there is an error in the execution of main() in EasyAnimator, the program will generate a warning panel.

 #### Changes to the Model

-From the original implementation, the model had some minor updates.
-Most notably, the data structures for storing changes and shapes were changed from lists to maps, reducing run time which was particularly important for visual view when running larger animations.
+From the original implementation, the model had some minor updates.Most notably, the data structures for storing changes and shapes were changed from lists to maps, reducing run time which was particularly important for visual view when running larger animations.
 As a result, the model can now also quickly getShape() and check if it hasShape() for searching.
 Moreover, a model now has a custom canvas class that determines the size/location of the canvas for view.
 Of course, the builder class was also implemented in the model to build a model given an input text file.
 Some superfluous methods and fields were originally added to leave flexibility for the controller/views, but these were removed.
 The extra parts of the model, now removed, were an overloaded addShape() method, and the ShapeID field and its associated getter/setter.

+### Controller

+With our final submission, a controller was implemented for running a new PlayBack view.
+This view implements the same interface as the other views, with the interface getting a new method SetCurrentShapes() to allow the model to pass in a model for the view to operate on (as this view does not handle ticks/timer).
+The controller manages getting data from the model for the view and managing inputs from the views to manipulate the timer and behavior of the animation.
+The Playback view has buttons to toggle looping, pause, play/resume, pause, change speeds for, and restart the animation.
+In addition to button inputs, users can use key presses for some partial functionality (e.g. arrows for speed adjustment, p for pause, r for run).
+Besides these buttons and delegation of the timer to the controller, the Playback view is similar to the visual view, as it has a main panel on which it paints the animation, a similar overall panel structure, and the same interface.
+Minor tweaks were also made to the model, making sure that changes to shapes are permanent until the next "motion" came for that shape (previously some animations would revert to base shape attributes).